2015-16 STUDENT-ATHLETE HANDBOOK

 “Fans judge you as an athlete according to how you perform during competition.
 They judge you as a person according to how you perform with the media.
 If fans develop a good impression of you through the media, especially when things are not going well in competition, the benefits to you can be significant.”

-The Athletic Department provides the services of a sports nutritionist for individuals and teams.
+The Athletic Department provides the services of sport nutritionists for individuals and teams.
 The emphasis is upon nutrition for performance, energy, weight loss, weight gain, and health-related dietary issues.
 The Athletic Department enjoys a collaborative relationship with the University Dining Services that is willing to work on special needs with athletes, coaches and teams.
-Contact Lisa Chan, RD, (720) 352-2730 for more information, to make an appointment or program request.
+Contact Lisa Chan, RD, Director of Sports Nutrition (720) 352-2730 for more information, to make an appointment or program request.

-The Sports Medicine Department/Athletic Training Room is the medical facility for the Athletic Department, which provides diagnosis, treatment, and rehabilitation for Clemson student-athletes.
-Fulltime certified athletic trainers, graduate assistant athletic trainers, and student athletic trainers work under direct supervision of the team physician.
-This group of qualified individuals works closely to determine the best possible care of the Clemson student-athletes.
+The Sports Medicine Department and Athletic Training Rooms are the medical facilities for the Athletic Department, which provides diagnosis, treatment, and rehabilitation for Clemson student-athletes.
+Full time certified athletic trainers, graduate assistant athletic trainers, and student athletic trainers work under direct supervision of the team physician.
+This group of qualified individuals coordinates all efforts to determine the best possible care of the Clemson student-athletes.
 The following are some of the objectives of the Sports Medicine Staff:

 1. To qualify that first year student-athletes are physically prepared to participate at the intercollegiate level through a pre-participation physical examination.